fatimasaad2003s/assignment-2/README.md

-# Assignment 1 – Personal Portfolio
+# Assignment 2 – Personal Portfolio

 ## Overview

-This is a simple personal website built for a web development course.
+This is an updated personal website built for a web development course.
-The assignment focuses on how to make good use of AI on a computer and web development using HTML, CSS, and JavaScript.
-The code must be interactive, allowing for use on a variety of devices.
-It's an interactive website.
+The assignment focuses on integrating interactive features with AI-assisted guidance, and enhancing web development skills using HTML, CSS, and JavaScript.
+The website is responsive and includes animations and personalized interactivity.

 ---

 ## Objectives

 - Practice **HTML, CSS, and JavaScript** basics
-- Use **AI-assisted** development
+- Implement **AI-assisted** development
 - Apply **responsive** design principles
+- Add interactive features like theme toggle, personalized greeting, and animations

 ---

 ## Features

-- **Home section** with a welcome message
+- **Home section** with a welcome message and personalized greeting
-- **About me section** introducing the student
 - **Projects section** showcasing academic projects
-- **Contact section** with basic information
+- **Contact section** with a functional contact form
-- **Light/Dark mode** toggle using JavaScript
+- **Light/Dark mode toggle** with rotating icon and LocalStorage support
+- **Animations / Transitions** including fade-in sections and hover effects for buttons and images

 ---

 ## Technologies Used

-- **HTML** structure
+- **HTML** structure for all sections and elements
-- **CSS** styling and responsiveness
+- **CSS** styling, responsive layout, themes, and animations
-- **JavaScript** interactivity
+- **JavaScript** for interactivity, theme toggle, greeting, and dynamic animations
-- **AI-assisted development tools** for generation and guidance
+- **AI-assisted tools** (ChatGPT) for guidance, code suggestions, and troubleshooting

 ---

 ## Project Structure
-assignment-1/
+assignment-2/
 ├── README.md
 ├── index.html
 ├── css/